MetaFabInc/metafab-php/docs/Api/GamesApi.md

 Create game

 Create a new game.
 A game is the root entity required for all API interactions.
-Contracts, currencies, items and more are deployed by games, player accounts are created and registered to games, etc.  To use any of MetaFab's services, you must first create a game through this endpoint.  **Game creation is limited during our closed beta.
-Please contact ArkDev#4501 on Discord to be a part of our beta.**
+Contracts, currencies, items and more are deployed by games, player accounts are created and registered to games, etc.  To use any of MetaFab's services, you must first create a game through this endpoint.
+After creating your game through this endpoint, a verification email will be sent to the email address used.
+Before you can access any of MetaFab's features, you'll need to click the link contained in the verification email to verify your account.

 ### Example